 The first-person perspective:

 When you play PUBG in FPP, you will not see your character.
-If you enjoy investing in skins for your in-game character, this will be the first con that you will have to face since you will not be able to see the new items you have purchased.
+If you enjoy investing in skins for your in-game character, this will be the first con you will have to face since you will not see the new items you have purchased.
 A second difference is that the game is a little more skill-based.
-This means you will need to peak around corners more often to see your enemies rather than having the broader field of view TPP offers.
+This means you will need to peek around corners more often to see your enemies rather than having the broader field of view TPP offers.

-On the other hand, this is great for our skill level in the game, as we must take some additional steps outside of our comfort zones to kill our opponents and gain experience.
+On the other hand, this is great for our skill level in the game, as we must take additional steps outside our comfort zones to kill our opponents and gain experience.
 Also, you will not be able to do snaking (hiding in the grass and flanking your opponent) due to the more realistic viewing angle.
-It will be much harder even if you try your finest.
+It will be much more complicated even if you try your finest.

 The pros include: